abtieku/Election_Analysis/README.md

 	- Each county's vote percentage in comparison to the total votes cast.

 To do this, I used Python.
-My input file was a comma separated value file with the election results and fields were: ballot ID, county, and candidate.
+My input file was a CSV file containing ballot ID, county, and candidate.
 ## Election Audit Results
 Here is the analysis of the election:
 - **How many votes were cast in the congressional election?** There were 369,711 total votes cast in the election.
-To get this, I used this code.
 - **County breakdown**:
   - Denver County received 306,055 votes, or 82.8% of the total.
   - Jefferson County received 38,855 votes, or 10.5% of the total